 Go further with cancer screening

-The Galleri test is recommended for adults with an elevated risk for cancer, such as those aged 50 or older.
+The Galleri test is recommended for adults with an elevated risk for cancer, such as those age 50 or older.

-• Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.
+Use of the Galleri test is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.

 Healthcare Providers